iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Resource Server: A service that uses an access token to authorize access.
 In a microservice architecture, the services are resource servers.
 - Client: A client that wants to access a Resource Server.
 In a microservice architecture, API Gateway is the OAuth 2.0 client.

+Here's the flow for authorization when working with OAuth2.0:
+- A user grants access to our application to get authorization from an existing service (such as Facebook API etc).
+- Facebook API is then called with permissions granted by the user
+- Facebook will check passed credentials and return an OAuth Token from its authorization server.
+- This token then can be used to access services in our application.

 ### Rate Limiter
 One of the most important edge functions provided by an API gateway is the rate limiter.
 API limiting, which is also known as rate limiting, is an essential component of Internet security, as DoS attacks can tank a server with unlimited API requests.
 Rate limiting also helps make your API scalable.
 If your API blows up in popularity, there can be unexpected spikes in traffic, causing severe lag time.